bclynch/pomb-old/README.md

     - Community
         - Shade would have social links for POMB, link / design to community hub, featured members/trips?
         - Community hub would have featured or recent trips, nice map with curated trips on it, suggested people
-    - Stories
-        - Shade would have link + icon to main blog page (current main page), featured posts, categories links
-        - Blog itself would be curated list of posts
-        - Route would be /stories and /stories?tag=some-tag and /stories/postId
     - Profile
         - Shade would have nice layout to get to settings, some quick links/btns for trips/junctures, etc
-        - Profile page would be like facebook in that what you see is what a vistor would see, but you have the ability to edit some stuff.
-Posts, pics, trips assembled nicely
-        - Route for trips should user/trip/name-of-trip
-        - Juncture could be user/trip/name-of-trip/juncture/name-of-juncture
 - Footer needs a pick me up
 - Context dependent search (blog posts, trip info, users)
 - Better error handling